hds-sandbox/bulk_RNAseq_course/Notebooks/develop/06a_count_matrix.md

 class).
 Genes with larger average expression levels will tend to have larger observed variances across replicates.

-If the proportions of mRNA stayed exactly constant between the biological replicates for each sample class, we could expect Poisson distribution (where mean == variance).
-[A nice description of this concept is presented by Rafael Irizarry in the EdX class](https://youtu.be/HK7WKsL3c2w).
-But this doesn’t happen in practice, and so the Poisson distribution is only considered appropriate for a single biological sample.

-The model that fits best, given this type of variability between replicates, is the Negative Binomial (NB) model.
+The model that fits best, given this type of variability observed for replicates, is the **Negative Binomial (NB) model**.
 Essentially, **the NB model is a good approximation for data where the mean \< variance**, as is the case with RNA-Seq count data.

 <img src="./img/06a_count_matrix/deseq_nb.png" style="display: block; margin: auto;" />